 Cooperation & Dissemination - The researcher(s) demonstrates a commitment to working with the American Library Association to publicize and disseminate his/her project.

-The call for proposals for 2014 Diversity Research Grants will open by January 31, 2014 .
+The call for proposals for 2014 Diversity Research Grants is currently open.
 The deadline for submitting proposals is April 30, 2014.

 2014-2015 Recipients are announced in June 2014.